DJ LeMahieu Player Props: Yankees vs. Rangers

 DJ LeMahieu At The Plate

-- He has gone deep in 13.0% of his games this season, and 3.2% of his chances at the plate.
+- In 12.5% of his games this year, he has gone deep, and 3.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.